influxdata/docs-v2/content/influxdb/cloud-dedicated/process-data/tools/pandas.md

 ### View data information and statistics

-The following example shows how to use pandas `DataFrame` methods to transform and summarize data stored in {{% cloud-name %}}.
+The following example shows how to use pandas `DataFrame` methods to transform and summarize data stored in {{% product-name %}}.

 {{% code-placeholders "DATABASE_NAME|DATABASE_TOKEN" %}}
 ```py